treasure-data/digdag/digdag-docs/src/operators.rst

 :command:`create_table: NAME`
   Name of a table to create from the results.
 This option deletes the table if it already exists.

+  This option adds CREATE TABLE AS (Presto) or INSERT OVERWRITE (Hive) command at the beginning of SELECT statement.
+If the query includes ``-- DIGDAG_INSERT_LINE`` line, the command is inserted to the line.

   * :command:`create_table: my_table`

 :command:`insert_into: NAME`
   Name of a table to append results into.

+  This option adds INSERT INTO (Presto) or INSERT INTO TABLE (Hive) command at the beginning of SELECT statement.
+If the query includes ``-- DIGDAG_INSERT_LINE`` line, the command is inserted to the line.

   * :command:`insert_into: my_table`